 May 8 2015: Parachute Gala

-Parachute, led by co-chairs Diane Bald, Michael Budman and Dr. Charles Tator, hosts fundraising galas in Toronto in 2015 and 2017.
+Parachute, led by co-chairs Diane Bald, Michael Budman and Dr. Charles Tator, hosts fundraising galas in Toronto in 2015 and 2017, and an intimate “Pop-up Party” in 2019.
 At the 2017 gala, Parachute honours the Rt.
 Hon.
 David Johnston with the inaugural Dr. Charles Tator Parachute Safety Award.

 July 8 2014: Horizon online hub